dcos/dcos-docs/1.9/administration/installing/high-availability-setup.md

 A zone is a failure domain that has isolated power, networking, and connectivity.
 Typically a single data center or independent fault domain on-premise or managed by a cloud provider.
 For example, AWS Availability Zones or GCP Zones.
 Servers within a zone are connected via high bandwidth (e.g. [1-10+ Gbps](https://blog.serverdensity.com/network-performance-aws-google-rackspace-softlayer/)), low-latency ([up to 1 ms](http://amistrongeryet.blogspot.com/2010/04/three-latency-anomalies.html)), and low-cost links.

 #### Region
 A region is a geographical region, such as a metro area, that consists of one or more zones.
-Zones within a region are connected via high bandwidth (e.g. [1-4 Gbps](https://blog.serverdensity.com/network-performance-aws-google-rackspace-softlayer/)), low-latency ([up to 1 ms](http://amistrongeryet.blogspot.com/2010/04/three-latency-anomalies.html)), low-cost links.
+Zones within a region are connected via high bandwidth (e.g. [1-4 Gbps](https://blog.serverdensity.com/network-performance-aws-google-rackspace-softlayer/)), low-latency (up to 10 ms), low-cost links.
 Regions are typically connected through public internet via variable bandwidth (e.g. [10-100 Mbps](https://cloudharmony.com/speedtest-for-aws)) and latency ([100-500 ms](https://www.concurrencylabs.com/blog/choose-your-aws-region-wisely/)) links.

 # General Recommendations